restarian/bracket_print/doc/README.md

 **License: LGPL-v3**

 **Bonuses:**
-* Stable!
-Brackit Print can serialize massive objects (including *window*), without hiccups.
+* Brackit Print can serialize massive objects and functions (including the browser *window* Object), without hiccups.
 * Uses a prototypal return chain to allow for usage as functional programming callbacks.
 * Uses a comprehensive level mechanism to control what is logged with a nearly total overhead discharge.
 * Provides configurable syntax mapping with custom individualized styles.
-* Cross platform auto-detection for nodejs and browser.
+* Cross platform for nodejs and browser with Windows or Linux.